NicholasClark/TIRTLtools/reference/plot_paired_by_read_fraction_range.md

 - data:

-  a TIRTLseqData object or a data frame created using [`get_paired_by_read_fraction_range()`](https://nicholasclark.github.io/TIRTLtools/reference/get_paired_by_read_fraction_range.md)
+  a TIRTLseqDataSet object or a data frame created using [`get_paired_by_read_fraction_range()`](https://nicholasclark.github.io/TIRTLtools/reference/get_paired_by_read_fraction_range.md)

 - chain: